chetankandarkar/Light-Intensity-Monitoring-System/README.md

 # Light-Intensity-Monitoring-System
 Bolt Cloud Project

-Aim : connect LDR to the Bolt
+Aim : Visualize the data from the LDR in different graph format.

 Hardware Required
 - Bolt IoT Module